oapicf/pinterest-sdk/clients/powershell/generated/docs/LeadAdsApi.md

 <a id="Invoke-AdAccountsSubscriptionsGetById"></a>
 # **Invoke-AdAccountsSubscriptionsGetById**
-> AdAccountGetSubscriptionResponse Invoke-AdAccountsSubscriptionsGetById<br>
+> LeadSubscription Invoke-AdAccountsSubscriptionsGetById<br>
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[-AdAccountId] <String><br>
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[-SubscriptionId] <String><br>

-Get lead ads subscription
+Get lead ads subscription by ID

-Get a specific lead ads subscription record. - Only requests for the OWNER or ADMIN of the ad_account will be allowed.  <strong>This endpoint is currently in beta and not available to all apps. <a href='/docs/getting-started/beta-and-advanced-access/'>Learn more</a>.</strong>
+Get an existing lead ads webhook subscription by ID.   - Only requests for the OWNER or ADMIN of the ad_account will be allowed.'

 ### Example
 ```powershell